Hello guys, in this article we will discuss various differences between Transmission Control Protocol (TCP) and User Datagram (UDP) protocol.

-TCP protocol works on Layer 4 of OSI (Open System Interconnection) model.
-This is most widely used protocol in network.
+TCP protocol works on Layer 4 of the OSI (Open System Interconnection) model.
+This is the most widely used protocol in the network.
 TCP stands just before to IP header.
-In simple terms, whenever a data packet encapsulate at layer 7 i.e. Application Layer, then it will first come to the Transport layer, where TCP Header is added to original data packet.
+In simple terms, whenever a data packet encapsulates at layer 7 i.e. Application Layer, then it will first come to the Transport layer, where TCP Header is added to the original data packet.
 After adding this header (i.e. TCP Header), this data is called Segment.

-Before any transmission, TCP first establish a reliable connection among both sender and receiver using “Three Way-Handshake Process“.
-After that, the data transfer is start between them.
-Therefore, this protocol is also known as Connection Oriented protocol.
+Before any transmission, TCP first establishes a reliable connection among both sender and receiver using “Three Way-Handshake Process“.
+After that, the data transfer is started between them.
+Therefore, this protocol is also known as Connection-Oriented protocol.

 TCP basically guarantees the recipient will receive the data.
-Each time, whenever data bits, are transmitted from one end to another end, an acknowledgment message is send to sender.
-The next data bits or packets are only send if source device properly received acknowledged messages.
+Each time, whenever data bits, are transmitted from one end to another end, an acknowledgment message is sent to the sender.
+The next data bits or packets are only sent if the source device properly received acknowledged messages.
 Therefore, this protocol is known as Reliable Protocol.

-TCP have ability to check errors present in Packets.
-If there is any errors present in data packet, TCP simply discard that packet and request to sender to send an error free data packets.
+TCP has the ability to check errors present in Packets.
+If there are any errors present in the data packet, TCP simply discards that packet and request to the sender to send an error-free data packets.

-But, due to over load of delivery and acknowledgment messages, the transmission speed is slow in comparison of UDP (User Datagram Protocol).
+But, due to the overload of delivery and acknowledgment messages, the transmission speed is slow in comparison of UDP (User Datagram Protocol).